reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ::::testQ
 How do participants in a Reach application share information with each other and find out what others have shared?
 1. Reach generates a smart contract, but you need to implement a process to scan the blockchain for events that correspond to sharing;
-1. The Reach primitive `{!reach} publish` allows a participant to share information with all other participants, which happens automatically without the other parties needing to do anything special;
+1. The Reach primitive `{!rsh} publish` allows a participant to share information with all other participants, which happens automatically without the other parties needing to do anything special;

-1. The Reach primitive `{!reach} publish` allows a participant to share information with all other participants, but they need to explicitly run the receive primitive to receive published information.
+1. The Reach primitive `{!rsh} publish` allows a participant to share information with all other participants, but they need to explicitly run the receive primitive to receive published information.

 :::testA
-2; the `{!reach} publish` primitive does everything for you.
+2; the `{!rsh} publish` primitive does everything for you.
 :::

 ::::